 Embedded Kit Integration

 Through the embedded kit integration, mParticle and Braze’s SDK will both be present on your application.
-Unlike a direct Braze integration, however, mParticle takes care of calling the majority of Braze SDK code for you.
+However, unlike a direct Braze integration, mParticle takes care of calling the majority of Braze SDK code for you.
 Any mParticle methods you use to track user data will automatically be mapped to Braze’s SDK.
 These mappings of mParticle’s SDK for Android, iOS and Web are open source and can be found on mParticle’s GitHub page.

 The embedded SDK integration allows you to take advantage of our full suite of features (Push, In-app Messages, News Feed, and all relevant message analytics tracking).